webdenim/material-components-kit/components/drawer/index.md

 canonical: https://material.io/components/web/catalog/drawers/
 ---

-Drawer's usage in Material Components Kit is the same as in MDC-Web.
+Drawer's usage in Material Components Kit is the same as in MDC Web.

 [Learn more about MDC Drawer]({{ page.canonical }}).